Looking for a business loan

-Accounting and audit have a pivotal role to play in the financial record keeping process of any business though their roles are different in their focus.
-While accounting translates to a much wider field, encompassing everything from the organization to the management of the flow of money through the company, auditing is more of a specialized service.
+Accounting and audit have a pivotal role to play in the financial activities and record keeping process of any business.
+However, their roles and focus are different.
+While accounting translates to a much wider field, encompassing everything, including the flow of money from the organisation to the management of the company, auditing is more of a specialised service.

 Auditing is a part of the accounting world.
 It is an examination of accounting and financial records that is undertaken independently.
 This is done to determine if the company or the business undertaking has conformed its operations to the laws and the generally accepted accounting principles.

 Accounting is one of the key functions of a business.
 Accounting refers to the process of capturing, classifying, summarising, analysing and presenting the financial records, transactions, profitability, statements and financial position of an organisation.
 It is the process of recording financial transactions of a business.

 Accounting of an organisation is usually done by its own employees.
 The financial statements used in accounting are a brief summary of financial transactions over an accounting period.
 Accounting is categorised into various branches, such as, cost accounting, financial accounting, management accounting, etc. The accounting reports help the management to make informed business decisions.

 Auditing refers to the examination of the financial statements or records of an organisation.
 Auditing is carried out after the final preparation of the financial accounts and statements.
 It involves carrying out the inspection and statutory audit of the financial statements.